-This clause defines firstly the BSM Multicast Source Management Control Plane Functional Architecture and then defines the functional entities involved.
+The clause 5 defines firstly the BSM Multicast Source Management Control Plane Functional Architecture and then defines the functional entities involved.

-The BSM Multicast architecture shall be consistent with the definition given in [1].
+The BSM Multicast architecture shall be consistent with the definition given in ETSI TS 102 294 [1].

-The IGMP and PIM-SM protocols shall be implemented on BSM external interfaces as defined in [3], [4] and [5] respectively.
+The IGMP and PIM-SM protocols shall be implemented on BSM external interfaces as defined in IETF RFC 1112 [3], IETF RFC 3376 [4] and IETF RFC 4601 [5] respectively.

 The Functional Architecture is based on the BSM network scenarios defined in clause 4.
 This architecture is focussed on the functional entities involved in the end-to-end BSM multicast control mechanisms that enable multicast flows to be forwarded or removed across the BSM from Ingress to Egress.
-The architecture must support dynamic control of multicast groups, allowing groups to be added and removed on demand.
+The architecture shall support dynamic control of multicast groups, allowing groups to be added and removed on demand.